 The rising popularity of wheated bourbon has turned some brands into “unicorns”—bottles that are incredibly difficult to find.
 While the thrill of the hunt can be exciting, it can also be frustrating and expensive.
 Spending your time and energy tracking down one elusive bottle might mean you miss out on other amazing whiskeys that are sitting right on the shelf.
 Instead of getting caught up in the chase, focus on exploring the excellent and accessible options available.
 A truly great bourbon is one you can find and enjoy.
 You can always buy our whiskeys online or use our store locator to find a bottle near you.

-The Best Ways to Enjoy Your Wheated Bourbon
+How to Best Enjoy Your Wheated Bourbon

 Once you’ve found a bottle that speaks to you, the real fun begins.
 The softer, sweeter character of wheated bourbon makes it incredibly versatile, perfect for sipping slowly or mixing into a standout cocktail.
 There’s no single “right” way to drink it—the best method is simply the one you enjoy most.
 Whether you’re a seasoned enthusiast or just starting to explore, these trusted approaches will help you get the most out of every pour.
 Think of it as a starting point for your own tasting adventure.